jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    Displays the objects defined since the beginning of the section named :n:`@qualid`.

-   .. todo: how does that work for, say, "A.B"?
+   .. todo: "A.B" is permitted but unnecessary for modules/sections.
+      should the command just take an @ident?

 .. _flags-options-tables: